Scarabol/rock-raiders-web/README.md

 ## Development Roadmap

-### v0.6.0 - Complete Base Systems

-- Raider get tired while carrying and eat at barracks

 ### v0.7.0 - Rockies, Slugs And Damage

 - switch all raider with weapon from work to defend
 - let raider in defend mode target any known slug or rock monster
-- make raider flee from nearby monsters and ticking dynamite
+- make raider flee from nearby monsters
 - add spawn timer for slugs, only one slug per hole
 - make slugs look for nearby reachable buildings or fences to leech energy
 - spawn a depleted energy crystal, when slug leeched energy